 There is the possibility to use the on-piste or all mountain ski of the child with an adapter in the alpine binding to make it an alpine touring binding.
 This method should be used, if you want to make sure the child is into ski touring or not.
 Those special inset bindings, called touring adapters, can be installed very fast and easy in the alpine binding.
 The kids can use their alpine ski boot with the binding adapter.
 Good advice is if either the boot got a hide and ride technology or the upper buckles shall be left open for a comfortable walking uphill.
 The binding adapter can easy be unrigged and packed in the backpack after the ski tour is over.
 Manufacturers like Kohla offer climbing skins what can be cut individually to your desired ski form.

 Not only children’s gear is outgrown very fast.
 Also, the on-piste skis from the previous winter season collect dust pretty quick when they are not used anymore.
 Especially for kids who are real ski tour beginners the on-piste ski of last year can be modified into a touring ski for this winter.
 Same game again – a touring adapter can be installed in the old alpine binding.
 Either an old climbing skin can be used or a self-cut climbing skin can be put on the ski.
-Hagan offers an adapter plus climbing skin set.
 Christian Thiele suggests a ski length of around 10 centimeters fewer than the length of the on-piste skis.
 Why?
 Too long or heavy skis can be a real fun killer for the kids.

 The right touring ski with the right touring binding

 In case your little ones really love to go for a ski tour and this is more the rule rather than the exception, you should consider that a good gear is worth it.
-A special designed touring ski for kids is, for example, the SL 80 from Dynafit.
-Next, to the super low weight that is starting at 990 grams, this ski offers easy handling and forgives mistakes in terms of driveability.
+There are a lot of ski models especially for kids.
 Also, the right binding plays a role.
 The binding should have a release value from 2 – 7 (Z-Value), what is for very light ski tourers.
 There is the talk of so-called pin or tech bindings, which have a frameless technology.
 These bindings require compatible shoes.
 There are children’s boots, but also small women boots can be used.